 Clinical Research Institute HUCH offers monitoring services, or regular quality monitoring, for investigator-initiated clinical studies.

-Formerly — Clinical Research Institute HUCH offers monitoring services, or regular quality monitoring, for researcher-initiated clinical studies.
 Monitoring is performed in accordance with currently valid rules and regulations, Good Clinical Practice (ICH-GCP), and the standardized instructions of Clinical Research Institute HUCH.

 The aim of monitoring is to ensure: